 - All SUN Trainers have at least a PCC credential (Professional Certified Coach) and almost all have an MCC (Master Certified Coach) – internationally recognized credentials.
 All SUN Coach Master Trainers have an MCC.

-- We offer training in 5 languages on 5 continents and offer options to train in person, by phone and distance learning.
+- We offer training in 4 languages world-wide and offer options to train in person, by phone and distance learning.

 - Train, mentor and formally assess students using a coaching approach.

 - Have a strong commitment to continual self-improvement and the evolution of the coaching profession.

 - Abide by the ethics and standards of the profession (see below for ACTO Code of Trainer Ethics).

 - Appreciate feedback and provide evaluation mechanisms for assessment purposes.

 - Value being of service.

 - Train from a holistic perspective, coaching from and for essence, with spiritual awareness.